 Section 4A.2 of the Instrument requires a reporting issuer to have a reasonable basis for any forward-looking information it discloses.
-When interpreting "reasonable basis", reporting issuers should consider:
+When interpreting "reasonable basis",

 - (a) the reasonableness of the assumptions underlying the forward-looking information; and - (b) the process followed in preparing and reviewing forward-looking information.